Bjwebb/aid-platform-beta/README.md

 - Ideas - Coarse grained items to bring into the beta.
 Not necessarily fully understood or ready yet but roughly prioritized
 - Ready - Features/Chores that are defined enough (Definition of Ready) that can be worked on by the Dev Team
-- Sprint Candidates - Items in here will be used for sprint planning - should be __prioritized__ as best as possible
+- Sprint Candidates - Items in here will be used for sprint planning - should be __prioritized__ as best as possible.
+Sprint Planning will be done through [PlanningPoker](http://kouphax.planningpoker.com/)
 - Live - Items that have been successfully delivered during a sprint.

 The __Sprint Candidates__ list will be used as a basis for sprint planning.
 Items from this list can be moved into the current sprints initial list once estimated.